 2. you need to plan ahead & be prepared for everything

 Now is not the time to fly by the seat of your pants.
-That is a recipe for disaster on the show floor and in the land of the undead.
+That is a recipe for disaster when exhibiting in a trade show and in the land of the undead.
 Each move you make should be strategic.
 Do this and you’re more likely to get out alive.

 However remember, issues on the show floor are as unpredictable as zombies, popping out when you least expect it to throw a wrench in your original plan of action.
 For that reason, always have a plan B…and C, D and E.

 3. you need to always be alert & get all angles covered

 Here’s a new trick; think of all the visitors to your booth as brain-hungry zombies.
 We bet you’ll never ignore a visitor again because you’re poking around on your phone.

 Back doors, broken windows…if there’s a way in a Zombie will find it.
 Same goes for booth visitors, so in addition to staying alert, make sure to evenly distribute your team members throughout the booth manning all entrances and demo stations.
 People will be approaching from all sides, and the last thing you want is for one to creep in without you seeing.
 Also place team members slightly outside your booth on the floor to reach those lurking nearby.

 4. you need to seek out a good location

 Sure, in a zombie apocalypse you’re trying to go unnoticed and at a trade show you want everyone to notice you, but the main point is you need to find the perfect location to fit all your needs.
 It needs to be large enough, in a prime spot to fit your booth design and provide proper outlets for lights and technology.
 Of course if zombies take over the show floor, you’ll want to leave this great booth location as soon as possible.